MicrosoftDocs/dynamics365smb-docs/business-central/copy-paste.md

 ---

 # Copying and Pasting in [!INCLUDE[d365fin](includes/d365fin_md.md)]
-You can copy one or more rows in a list or a single field on a page, and then paste what you copied into the same page, another page, or an external document (like Microsoft Excel and Word).
+You can copy one or more rows from a list or a single field on a page, and then paste what you copied into the same page, another page, or an external document (like Microsoft Excel and Outlook email).
 In short, to copy, you press CTRL+C (cmd+C in in macOS) on your keyboard.
 To paste, you press CTRL+V (cmd+V in macOS).

 There are several other keyboard shortcuts for copying and pasting that help you save time when entering data.
 For more information about these shorcuts, see [Keyboard Shortcuts](keyboard-shortcuts.md#CopyRows).